Domino-effect-lab-GEO-AI-SEO/why-chatgpt-doesnt-mention-my-business-even-though-i-rank-on-google/README.md

 If your content sounds good but says little in a reusable way, ChatGPT has less reason to mention you.

-> [IMAGE PLACEHOLDER 2: what-chatgpt-needs-to-mention-a-business]
-> Suggested placement: Keep this image here, after the section explaining the five things ChatGPT needs.
-> LLM image instructions:
-> - Goal: Visualise the five signals that make a business easier for AI systems to mention.
-> - Prompt: Create a structured infographic titled "What ChatGPT Needs Before It Mentions a Business".
-Show five connected blocks feeding into a central AI answer box.
-The five blocks should represent: clear company description, answer-first page structure, consistent facts across sources, strong supporting evidence, and content that breaks into reusable chunks.
-Use simple icons for each block, clean arrows, and a polished editorial layout.
-The end state should show an AI answer card that looks confident, clear, and specific.
-> - Style: Flat editorial infographic, clean business design, blue and amber palette, white background, minimal but credible.
-> - Dimensions: 1200 x 900.
-> - Alt text: Diagram showing five signals feeding into an AI answer that mentions a business clearly.
-> - Avoid: No busy backgrounds, no fake brand names, no dense paragraphs inside the graphic, no glossy 3D effects.

 ## Why competitors get named instead of you